newrelic/nri-flex/docs/wiki_draft/command.md

 ### Raw data parsing

-In the example below, the command being executed, `df`, outputs in a table-like [example](#du-example) format that includes a header defined by the directive `set_header`, and so the values start at `row_start`, which tells Flex the values start at row 1.
+In the example below, the command being executed, `df`, outputs in a table-like format that includes a header defined by the directive `set_header`, and so the values start at `row_start`, which tells Flex the values start at row 1.
 We also inform Flex to extract the values via simple regex split expression.
 In this particular case, the expression tells Flex that the values are separated by spaces.
 Each value is assigned in order each key defined by the `set_header` directive.